erykksc/busybees/docs/README.md

 ### DynamoDB Schema

+**'users' table**

+- Primary key: `userId` (Cognito sub)
+- Stores user profile and connected calendar integrations
+- Each user can have multiple Google Calendar connections with OAuth tokens

 **'events' table**
 The primary key is "groupId#YYYY-MM", this way a lookup for the events of the group will be simple Query for specific primary key.